Fifth of young low-earners 'couldn't survive a month without their job'

 IPPR chief economist Tony Dolphin said: "This polling shows a huge gap between the extent to which young people on low incomes think they have enough saved for a rainy day and the reality of what they really have in their bank accounts.

 "Most financial advisers would recommend that people put aside the equivalent of three months take-home pay for an emergency.
 But our poll suggests that very few young people have the reserves they would need if they were made redundant."

 An expert at thinkmoney commented: "Clearly a lot of people are in a position where they are managing fairly well financially, but would quickly struggle if their circumstances changed.
 This is all the more true for people who have trouble planning ahead or budgeting.

 "We urge people to take the time to plan out their finances each month - or to find a bank account that can help them do this - leaving room for savings if possible."

-The thinkmoney Personal Account helps its customers to budget with its two-account approach.
+The thinkmoney Managed Current Account helps its customers to budget with its two-account approach.
 At the start of each month, money for bills and other essentials is put to one side, leaving account holders with money they know is safe to spend in their 'card' account.

 Apply for a thinkmoney Managed Current Account today.